 - Create an Alpha Audience list on your social media tool: This audience consists of your most engaged followers who share your content and have a large and engaged audience themselves.
-By specifically following them on a private list, you can focus on retweeting and favoriting content they share.
+By specifically following them on a private list (say, a Twitter list), you can focus on retweeting and favoriting content they share.
 This generates connectivity between them and helps to put you on their radar.
-To simplify things and save time, use a social media tool like Sendible to build your contact lists.

 - Monitor their blogs on Feedly: Create an influencers category on Feedly and monitor their blogs.
 Routinely check the content they are sharing and comment as often as you can!
 Become a part of their blogging community and they will notice you for it!